 I am a customer service Nazi and a bitch consumer.
-Poor customer service habits piss me off and I have been known to vocalize my dismay in public from time to time.
+Poor customer service habits piss me off and I have been known to vocalize my dismay at the service counter from time to time because of it.

 Now before you think that I am just a crotchety old lady let me state a few things.
-First, I have worked in the service/retail industry for 35 plus years and I can confidently say that I have learned a thing or two about good customer service along the way and second, I am the first person to reward good service.
-I tip well, I compliment thoughtfulness, I encourage newbies who need their confidence boosted and I am always thankful for any help I receive but my threshold for ignorance and rudeness is very low.
+First, I have worked in the service/retail industry for almost 40 years and can confidently say that I have learned a thing or two about good customer service along the way.
+Second, I am the first person to reward good service.
+I tip well, I compliment thoughtfulness, I encourage newbies who need their confidence boosted and I am always thankful for any help I receive.
+But my threshold for ignorance and rudeness is very low.

-I like to be optimist and assume that it is not the employees fault.
-Perhaps they have not been trained in the art of good service so how could they know.
+I like to be an optimist and assume that it is not the employees fault.
+Perhaps they have not been trained in the art of good customer service, so how could they know.
 Right?

 Maybe businesses these days don’t feel the need to have their customers delighted.
 Maybe they have so much business that they don’t need to build customer loyalty.

 Over the years my list of annoying habits in customer service have changed.
 Slangs change, technologies evolve, (don’t even get me started on smart phones in the work place) and, having matured, I have come to respect the value of a good customer service experience.

 These are my top three personal pet peeves irritating me at the moment.
 Odds are no one who actually does these offenses will actually be reading this so I am confident that my only reason to write this is to vent, and not to enlighten.
 But one can hope.